i-doit/knowledge-base/docs/de/automatisierung-und-integration/cli/console/index.md

     license-assign                      Assign hosting license to i-doit tenant license-import                      Import licenses from the i-doit server license-key                         Set license key for i-doit
-    license-list                        List of the licenses:  id, type of license, assigned tenant, organisation, valid from, expire date, amount of licensed objects, amount of used objects, licensed add-ons license-remove                      Remove license from i-doit
+    license-list                        List of the licenses:  id, type of license, assigned tenant, organization, valid from, expire date, amount of licensed objects, amount of used objects, licensed add-ons license-remove                      Remove license from i-doit
     list                                List commands
     logbook-archive                     Archives Logbook entries (Settings are defined in the GUI)